Same-sex marriage in Denmark

-Same-sex marriage in Denmark has been legal since 15 June 2012.
-A bill for the legalization of same-sex marriages was introduced by the Thorning-Schmidt I Cabinet, and approved by the Folketing on 7 June 2012.
+Same-sex marriage has been legal in Denmark since 15 June 2012.
+A bill for the legalization of same-sex marriages was introduced by the Thorning-Schmidt I Cabinet, and approved 85–24 by the Folketing on 7 June 2012.
 It received royal assent by Queen Margrethe II on 12 June and took effect three days later.
-Denmark was the eleventh country in the world to legalize same-sex marriage.
+Polling indicates that a significant majority of Danes support the legal recognition of same-sex marriage.
+Denmark was the fourth Nordic country, after Norway, Sweden and Iceland, the eighth in Europe and the eleventh in the world to legalize same-sex marriage.
 It was the first country in the world to enact registered partnerships, which provided same-sex couples with almost all of the rights and benefits of marriage, in 1989.